 - Grant programme: Funders’ OA policies may apply to particular grant programmes.

 - Policy implementation date: Authors’ publications may fall within the scope of the policy depending on the timeframe of certain factors such as the date of grant application or award, or the date of article submission, acceptance, or publication.

 Where a funder or institution provides funding for a publication’s book processing charge (BPC) or chapter processing charge (CPC), additional OA requirements may apply.
 Authors applying for BPC/CPC funding should ensure that they are able to meet these conditions as well as those within the main OA policy.
-For further information on OA funding and the common requirements associated with it, see our OA Funding FAQs for books.

 4. My policy has a requirement for an open access licence.
 What does this mean and how can I comply?